Residents & Fellows

 Florida Vascular Foundation Scholarship

 The Florida Vascular Foundation will provide travel scholarships to successful candidates from a Florida accredited general/vascular surgical training program who demonstrate a commitment to the study, research and promotion of public awareness of vascular diseases.
-The deadline to submit an application is CLOSED.
+The deadline to submit an application will open: TBD.

 Call for Abstracts

-The Florida Vascular Society’s Annual Scientific Sessions will be held virtually April 23-24, 2021.
-All current surgery residents or vascular fellows in the state of Florida are encouraged to submit an abstract for oral presentation. *Authors for the scheduled presentations from the 2020 annual meeting that was cancelled are welcome to resubmit their work through the submission portal as outlined below.
+The Florida Vascular Society’s 35th Annual Scientific Sessions will be held at the Four Seasons Orlando on April 28-May 1, 2022.
+All current surgery residents or vascular fellows in the state of Florida are encouraged to submit an abstract for oral presentation.
 Your submission carries with it the eligibility to receive the Jose “Pepe” Alvarez, Jr., MD Resident Award and/or the Dr. JJ Karmacharya Award.*

 Jose “Pepe” Alvarez, Jr., MD Resident Award: Awarded for the best overall abstract and oral presentation for clinical or experimental work performed by residents of fellows in training.
 Awardee receives $1,000 and will be considered for publication in the Annals of Vascular Surgery.
 This award is sponsored by the Florida Vascular Foundation.